Introduction to Sheep Farming in Sri Lanka:

 Today, let us talk about Sheep Farming In Sri Lanka.

-The population of sheep is 130 % more than the goat population.
-The sheep has a remarkable high efficiency of producing the milk and meat.
+The population of sheep is 130% more than the goat population.
+The sheep have a remarkable high efficiency in producing milk and meat.
 The breed, which is selected for rearing should be good and efficient under all circumstances.
-The main objective of the sheep farm should be conservation and propagation of pure breed.
-It is considered that the sheep economics is also 160% more than the goat economic.
+The main objective of the sheep farm should be the conservation and propagation of the pure breed.
+It is considered that the sheep economics is also 160% more than the goat economy.

 Scope and Importance of Sheep Farming in National Economy:

-In the national economy sheep farming plays a vital role.
-In the initial stages, it might be a small employment, but gradually the demand and also the returns will be increasing.
+In the national economy, sheep farming plays a vital role.
+In the initial stages, it might be small employment, but gradually the demand and also the returns will be increasing.

 Importance of sheep Farming:

 The sheep are reared by both men and women in Sri Lanka.
-The situation of agriculture vary and socio – economic are numerous in production system in our country.
+The situation of agriculture vary and socio-economic are numerous in the production system in our country.
 These are the classifications they are: